-The transfer of the Interconnection Facilities by Generator to Taxpayer possesses the characteristics of a nonshareholder contribution to capital as described in Chicago, Burlington & Quincy Railroad Co.
-First, the Interconnection Facilities will become a permanent part of Taxpayer's working capital structure.
-Second, the transfer is not compensation for services provided for Generator by Taxpayer.
-Third, the transfer is a bargained-for exchange.
-Fourth, the transfer will foreseeably result in a benefit to Taxpayer commensurate with its value because the Interconnection Facilities will become a part of Taxpayer's transmission system.
-Fifth, the Interconnection Facilities will be used by Taxpayer in its trade or business for producing gross income.
-Therefore, Taxpayer's receipt from Generator of the Interconnection Facilities will be a contribution to capital under § 118(a).
+The transfer of the interconnection facilities by Subsidiary B to Subsidiary A possesses the characteristics of a nonshareholder contribution to capital as described in Chicago, Burlington & Quincy Railroad Co.
+First, the interconnection facilities will become a permanent part of Subsidiary A's working capital structure.
+Second, the transfer is not compensation for services provided for Subsidiary B by Subsidiary A. Third, the transfer is a bargained-for exchange.
+Fourth, the transfer will foreseeably result in a benefit to Subsidiary A commensurate with its value because the interconnection facilities will become a part of Subsidiary A's transmission system.
+Fifth, the interconnection facilities will be used by Subsidiary A in its trade or business for producing gross income.
+Therefore, Subsidiary A's receipt from Subsidiary B of the interconnection facilities will be a contribution to capital under § 118(a).

-Accordingly, based solely on the foregoing analysis and the representations made by Taxpayer and Generator, we rule that the transfer of the Interconnection

-Facilities by Generator to Taxpayer will not be a CIAC under § 118(b), and will be excludable from the gross income of Taxpayer as a nonshareholder contribution to capital under § 118(a).
+Accordingly, based solely on the foregoing analysis and the representations made by Taxpayer and Generator, we rule that the transfer of the interconnection facilities by Subsidiary B to Subsidiary A will not be a CIAC under § 118(b), and will be excludable from the gross income of Subsidiary A as a nonshareholder contribution to capital under § 118(a).

 Except as specifically set forth above, no opinion is expressed or implied concerning the federal income tax consequences of the above described facts under any other provision of the Code or regulations.
-Specifically, no opinion is expressed or implied as to whether the parties' representation that less than five percent of the total projected power flows over the interconnection facilities from Taxpayer to Facility is a reasonable projection for purposes of the five-percent test in Notice 88-129.
-In addition, no opinion is expressed or implied as to whether the payments by Generator to Taxpayer for the construction of the transmission facilities upgrades constitute a loan or refundable deposit.
+Specifically, no opinion is expressed or implied as to the following: (1) whether the parties' representation that less than 5 percent of the total projected power flows over the interconnection facilities from Subsidiary A to Station is a reasonable projection for purposes of the five-percent test in Notice 88-129; or (2) whether the agreement between Subsidiary B and Company A is a sales contract or a service agreement.